The long love affair between Fox News and Trump may be over. Here’s how it all soured last week.

 Arnon Mishkin, the Fox News analyst who called Arizona for Biden, is under attack from the Trump campaign

 A Fox executive acknowledged that regular viewers, attuned to messaging from the campaign, were “really pissed off” at the network.
 “But we aren’t backing down from it.”
-On Thursday, after the Trump campaign tweeted a list of Mishkin’s modest political contributions — including $1,500 to Barack Obama’s 2008 campaign — to make the case he was biased against Republicans, the network came to his defense by putting the analyst on the air with Baier and MacCallum to point out that he had also given money to Republicans.
+On Thursday, after the Trump campaign tweeted a list of Mishkin’s political contributions — including $1,500 to Barack Obama’s 2008 campaign — to make the case he was biased against Republicans, the network came to his defense by putting the analyst on the air with Baier and MacCallum to point out that he had also given money to Republicans.

 Still, Trump and his allies have become convinced that the Arizona call represented a strategic decision by Fox to “go to great lengths to prove their objectivity at Trump’s expense,” said one friend of the president.

 Conservative radio host Rush Limbaugh amplified this theory on his Friday show: “The cable networks are waiting for Fox” to declare the race, he said.
 “They want you to eat crow.
 They want you guys to be the ones to repudiate Trump.”

-As it happened, after Fox’s early call on Arizona — which as of Monday morning still had not yet been matched by any other major news organization other than the Associated Press, as Trump continued to narrow the gap through the counting of mail-in ballots — the network seemed to slow down to meet the pace of its rivals, who all refrained from making aggressive calls in other states this year.
-Having placed Arizona in Biden’s column, Fox could well have been the first news organization to call the presidency for Biden, with only the addition of another small state like Nevada.
+As it happened, after Fox’s early call on Arizona — which as of Monday still had not yet been matched by any other major news organization other than the Associated Press, as Trump continued to narrow the gap through the counting of mail-in ballots — the network seemed to slow down to meet the pace of its rivals, who all refrained from making aggressive calls in other states this year.
+Having placed Arizona in Biden’s column, Fox could well have been the first news organization to call the presidency for Biden, with only the addition of another small state such as Nevada.
 Yet the network was loath to do so, according to two Fox executives.
-Ultimately, Fox was a full 16 minutes after CNN on Saturday to call Pennsylvania and the presidency for Biden.
+Ultimately, Fox called Pennsylvania and the presidency for Biden on Saturday 16 minutes after CNN.

-The Trump campaign is vowing to push forward with lawsuits, but some of his advisers are counseling him not to fight too hard so he can leave with his dignity intact and prepare for his next step, whether it is as the leader of a resistance or a 2024 candidate.
+The Trump campaign is vowing to push forward with lawsuits, but some of his advisers are counseling him not to fight too hard, so he can leave with his dignity intact and prepare for his next step, whether it is as the leader of a resistance or a 2024 candidate.

 But officials said Trump was in some ways angrier about Fox News on Wednesday than his actual loss.
-One ally said that when Trump called on Wednesday, he expected him to complain about the results.
+One ally said that when Trump called Wednesday, he expected him to complain about the results.
 Instead, the ally said, Trump “railed about Fox.”

 Trump’s advisers had long discussed the possibility that when he left office, he would support a news network to compete with Fox or start his own.
 “This,” said one of his close advisers, “only exacerbates that desire.”